The Best 10-day Itinerary in Iceland

 The mighty Gullfoss Waterfall on the famous Golden Circle Tourist Route of Iceland.

-This site has the honor of being both a UNESCO World Heritage Site and a National Park.
+This site is both a UNESCO World Heritage Site and a national park.
 It is also the original site of the world's longest-running, still ongoing parliament.

-Gullfoss, the final site of the Golden Circle, is the country's most instantly recognizable waterfall.
+Gullfoss waterfall, the final site of the Golden Circle sightseeing route, is the country's most instantly recognizable waterfall.
 Colored an unusual shade by the glacier water that fuels it, it boasts uniqueness, awe-inspiring power, and striking beauty in equal measure.

-After you have enjoyed the attractions of the Golden Circle, you'll be driven to one of the serene villages in the southwest of the country, where you'll spend the night.
+After you have enjoyed the attractions of the Golden Circle sightseeing route, your driver will take you to one of the serene villages in the southwest of the country, where you'll spend the night in comfortable accommodation.

 Read more